GonzalezCarol/Squad-Atena-Wish-List/README.md

 Add the JWT token as a Header parameter and make the initial GET request to /users/me again
 $ http://localhost:8080/api/products  with 'Authorization: Bearer <JWT_TOKEN>'

-The app defines following CRUD APIs.

-GET /wishlist

-GET /wishlist/{id}

-POST /wishlist

-PUT /wishlist/{id}

-DELETE /wishlist/{id}

-You can test them using insomninia or any other rest client.
+You can test them using insomninia, swagger or any other rest client.